CSCfi/csc-user-guide/docs/data/datasets/datamanagement.md

 ### Get identifiers for your data

 Data used in research and publications should be uniquely identifiable.
-Make sure the data repository you use provides your data with a [permanent identifier](publishing-datasets.md#persistent-identifiers) (e.g DOI, URN).
+Make sure the data repository you use provides your data with a [persistent identifier](publishing-datasets.md#persistent-identifiers) (e.g DOI, URN).
 Use your dataset's identifier when sharing it and using it so it collects data citations for you.

 ### Take care of storage